 Email Service: Register to receive your bill via email before the due date.

-It operates 108 grid stations with a total capacity of 5,224 MVA, distributing power through 951 feeders, including those in AJK.
+This electricity provider operates 108 grid stations with a total capacity of 5,224 MVA, distributing power through 951 feeders, including those in AJK.
 The company is divided into four circles, 19 divisions, and 104 subdivisions.
 Each circle is led by a Superintending Engineer (SE), divisions are overseen by Executive Engineers (XENs), and subdivisions are managed by Sub Divisional Officers (SDOs).
 Additionally, every division has a dedicated Customer Services Officer (CSO) to assist customers.

 Islamabad Electric Supply Company